nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 {: .note}
 >
-> Be sure to replace 'your_server_ip' with the ip address of your Ubuntu Server.
-Usually, ShadowSocks listen on port  '8000'  but you can change with your own port.
+> Be sure to replace **your_server_ip** with the ip address of your Ubuntu Server.
+Usually, ShadowSocks listen on port  **8000**  but you can change with your own port.
 If so, remenber to add a firewall rule accordingly.
-'local_port' is referring to a listening port on your device (PC, Phone, etc.), youcan leave it as it is.
+**local_port** is referring to a listening port on your device (PC, Phone, etc.), youcan leave it as it is.
-Be sure to replace 'p4ssw0rD' with your own strong password.
+Be sure to replace **p4ssw0rD** with your own strong password.

 Save and close the configuration file using **wq!** and move to the next step to start your Shahdosocks server on your Ubuntu 16.04 server.